argythana/dev_boilerplate_course/README.md

 * **Mission Accomplished: Combine all the above to work on a more holistic/productive/efficient/comprehensive development environment.**

 ## Final exam content
-The exam will be based on the material of the first four lectures.
+There will be a final 90 minutes exam in the lab,e based on the material of the first four lectures.
 At the exam you will be asked to:
-a) use git and github to:
+a) use git and GitHub to:
 * Create a new GitHub repository and clone the remote repository to your local machine.
 * Create a .gitignore and a README markdown file.
 * Push the code to the remote repository as frequently as you deem necessary.